JChavezSharp/frontend-mentor---qr-code-component/README.md

 ### Useful resources

 - [Stack Overflow article - how to center element using table without scrollbars](https://stackoverflow.com/questions/53969739/how-to-center-element-using-tables-without-scrollbars) - This helped me realize that the scrollbar was appearing because there was a margin on my body element and needed to set it to 0 for the QR code component to center without creating a scrollbar.
-- [FreeCodeCamp - CSS Vertical Align – How to Center a Div, Text, or an Image  ](https://www.freecodecamp.org/news/css-vertical-align-how-to-center-a-div-text-or-an-image-example-code/) - Nicce explanation for how to vertically center divs.
+- [FreeCodeCamp - CSS Vertical Align – How to Center a Div, Text, or an Image  ](https://www.freecodecamp.org/news/css-vertical-align-how-to-center-a-div-text-or-an-image-example-code/) - Nice explanation for how to vertically center divs.

 ## Author